 Funder: Office for Victims of Crime

-Summary: Supports victim services for American Indian/Alaska Native communities through a non-competitive, formula-based set-aside program.
+Summary: Supports tribal victim services in American Indian/Alaska Native communities via a non-competitive, formula-based set-aside program.